NBA says it has signed new 11-year media rights deal with Disney, NBC and Amazon - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 TNT said it continues looking forward to the coming season, “including our iconic ‘Inside the NBA.’”

-Under the provisions of the new deal, Amazon Prime Video will carry games on Friday nights, select Saturday afternoons and Thursday night doubleheaders which will begin after the conclusion of Prime Video’s “Thursday Night Football” schedule.
+Under the new deal, Amazon Prime Video will carry games on Friday nights, select Saturday afternoons and Thursday night doubleheaders that will begin after the conclusion of Prime Video’s “Thursday Night Football” schedule.
 Prime Video will also take over the NBA League Pass package from WBD.

 “Warner Bros.
 Discovery’s most recent proposal did not match the terms of Amazon Prime Video’s offer and, therefore, we have entered into a long-term arrangement with Amazon,” the league said Wednesday.
 “Throughout these negotiations, our primary objective has been to maximize the reach and accessibility of our games for our fans.
 Our new arrangement with Amazon supports this goal by complementing the broadcast, cable and streaming packages that are already part of our new Disney and NBCUniversal arrangements.
 All three partners have also committed substantial resources to promote the league and enhance the fan experience.”

-The new package on Amazon also includes at least one game on Black Friday and the quarterfinals, semifinals and championship game of the NBA Cup.
+The new package on Amazon also includes at least one game on Black Friday and the quarterfinals, semifinals and championship game of the league’s in-season tournament, the NBA Cup.

 ESPN and ABC will keep the league’s top package, which includes the NBA Finals.
 ABC has carried the finals since 2003.